Acro-polis/constitution/Leaving-Polis-Voluntarily.md

 Any member that leaves the organization or their team will complete the following steps:

-1. The leaving member informs their team in a timely manner:

-1. Inform team members about your intended departure and schedule a meeting
+1. The leaving member informs their team about their intended departure and schedule a meeting with the team

-2. In that meeting the leaving member and their team discuss and formulate a plan to transfer information and tasks, and a Facilitator for the plan is chosen.
+2. In that meeting the leaving member and their team discuss and formulate a plan to transfer information, tasks and how the rest of the information is informed of this.
+In the same meeting a Facilitator for the plan is chosen.

-3. The leaving member informs the rest of Polis via Slack using the #_general channel
+3. According to the plan formulated at step 2: The rest of Polis is informed via Slack using the #_general channel

 4. The facilitating member of the team will conduct a Retrospective with the leaving member, focused on the [team and] organization.

 5. Optional: group appreciation session.

 In [this Wiki](https://wiki.polis.global/leaving-the-organization/voluntarily) you can find guidelines for how to complete each of the above steps.